aiken-lang/merkle-patricia-forestry/README.md

 ## Performances

 This library implements few optimizations.

-1. First, like [Ethereum's Modified Merkle Patricia Trie (MPT)](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/), we avoid creating intermediate sparse nodes with only one child by introducing explicit prefixes to each node.
-Yet we go further than Ethereum's MPTs by merging _extension_ nodes into other types.
-Thus providing only two types of nodes: branches and leaves (as well as the empty trie, as a special case).
-This optimization is explained in more details [in the wiki: Optimization #1](https://github.com/aiken-lang/merkle-patricia-forestry/wiki/Optimization-%231:-Removing-Sparse-Nodes).

-2. Second, compared to standard MPTs, we reduce the size of the proofs by a large factor by representing child nodes in branch as little [Sparse Merkle Trees](https://eprint.iacr.org/2016/683.pdf) of 16 elements.
-Hence the name, _forestry_.
-This allows to provide a sub-proof of a fixed size for each proof level instead of all neighboring nodes.
-Thus, despite being of radix 16, we recover optimal proof sizes that would correspond to tries of radix 2.
-This optimization is explained in more details [in the wiki: Optimization #2](https://github.com/aiken-lang/merkle-patricia-forestry/wiki/Optimization-%232:-Proof-of-neighborhood).
+We borrow ideas from the [Ethereum's Modified Merkle Patricia Trie (MPT)](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/) and also introduce a novel approach for organizing nodes as tiny [Sparse Merkle Trees](https://eprint.iacr.org/2016/683.pdf) that result in much smaller proof sizes, and gives the name to the structure: Merkle Patricia Forestry.
+This optimization and overall approach are covered in more details [in the wiki](https://github.com/aiken-lang/merkle-patricia-forestry/wiki/Technical-analysis).

-While the first optimization drastically reduce computation power needed to verify proofs, the second sacrifices it in order to reduce the proof's size.
-Overall, the library ends up with a good trade-off between execution units and proof size which is summarized in the table below for various trie sizes.
+While this optimization sacrifices some memory and cpu execution units in favor of smaller proof sizes, the library ends up with a good trade-off overall.
+The table below summarizes the proof size, memory units and cpu units for various sizes of tries.
 Note that the numbers in the table correspond to _one proof verification_ (e.g. membership).
 Insertion and deletion in the trie both require _two proof verifications_; so double the numbers!

 trie size | avg proof size (bytes) | avg proof mem units | avg proof cpu units |
 ---:      | -------------:         | ------------:       | ------------:       |